rodrigodadam/scrum-master-quiz/README.md

 </div>

-On the **Game Page** I used the [Bootstrap 4 Collor Pallete](https://colorswall.com/palette/3) to show the Player if the selected answer was correct or incorrect.
-The color used are (#5CB85C) to Correct answers used in Bootstrat 4 in a Sucess Buttons and (#D9534F) to Incorrect answers used in Bootstrap 4 to Danger Buttons.
-As example below.
+On the **Game Page** I used the [Bootstrap 4 Color Pallete](https://colorswall.com/palette/3) to show the Player if the selected answer was correct or incorrect.
+The color used are (#5CB85C) to Correct answers used in Bootstrap 4 in a Success Buttons and (#D9534F) to Incorrect answers used in Bootstrap 4 to Danger Buttons.
+As an example below.

 <div align="center">